South Korean cult leader jailed for beating followers

 "Heavy punishment is inevitable against illegal acts carried out in the name of religion," it added in a statement earlier this week.

-Some followers who escaped told journalists that those who attempted to leave the church were punished with severe public beatings known as "ground threshings".
+Some followers who escaped told journalists that those who attempted to leave the church were punished with severe public beatings known as "ground thrashings".

-Christian-inspired cults have mushroomed in South Korea, where more than a quarter of the population are Protestants or Catholics.
+Cults have mushroomed in South Korea where more than a quarter of the population are Protestants or Catholics.

 A cult leader who claimed to be the messiah was sentenced to 16 years in prison at an appeal court in May for raping multiple female followers.